top of page

 Challenging the status quo actually means challenging it, so here are a few things I am passionate about and a few actions I am currently doing to help move the needle in my field - they are small but they compound!

-Emerging Leaders Fund
+Emerging Leaders Fund (& #RomanGives)

 Ryan founded and serves as the principal advisor of the Emerging Leaders Fund which makes small unrestricted grants to organizations that help our next generation of leaders reach their potential, support our most vulnerable communities, and help build a better civil discourse.